tinkercademy-bootcamp/chat-project-manogyasingh/exercise-2/README.md

 ### Memory Management and Debug Mode in Your IDE

 - How do you see the memory layout of a `std::string` from your IDE debug mode?
+  - Add a breakpoint at a place where the `std::string` object is in scope
+  - Add it to watch
+  - Expand the object in the panel, it will show the whole memory layout
 - How do you see the memory layout of a struct from your IDE debug mode?
+  - The same way.
+Tried it for `sockaddr_in address` and it worked